 Chris Hemsworth’s Marvel contract only takes him through Avengers 4.
 But he recently said he’s interested in continuing to play the character after that.
 Waititi told Screen Rant that if he made another one, he’d basically be making Thor: Ragnarok 2, not Thor 4.

 Marvel has never given a hero a fourth movie before.
 But considering it took until the third installment for the Thor franchise to really become something special, it would be appropriate for them to break that rule here.

-In addition, Stan Lee recently said he thinks the movie will happen one day.
-Plus, Taika Waititi, the director of Thor: Ragnarok, said he was interested in a Black Widow movie.
+In addition, Taika Waititi, the director of Thor: Ragnarok, has said he is interested in a Black Widow movie.

 The most recent promising update came from Variety, which reported that Marvel had hired a screenwriter to work on a Black Widow film.
 That’s still not confirmation that it’s definitely happening, but it’s a great sign.
 After 14 Marvel solo movies focused on men, it would be great if Marvel’s next phase consisted of not one, but two female-led films.

-When Disney purchased 20th Century Fox, that meant that Marvel Studios will now have the rights to all of the comic book characters that Fox previously owned.
+When Disney announced its purchase of 20th Century Fox, that meant that Marvel Studios will now have the rights to all of the comic book characters that Fox previously owned.
 This includes all of the X-Men and Deadpool.